Oh-Wah-Ree

-Oh-Wah-Ree is a mancala variant - a strategy board game designed by Alex Randolph and published in 1962 by 3M as part of their bookshelf game line.
+Oh-Wah-Ree is a mancala variant designed by Alex Randolph and published in 1962 by 3M as part of their bookshelf game line.
 The name "Oh-Wah-Ree" is taken from Oware, a typical West African game for which it is based on.
 It is played on a board with a ring of pits and stone playing pieces, distinguished from other mancala variants by the use of a second ring of holes to mark ownership of pits by the players, allowing play between more than two players at a time.
 The object is to capture the opponents' stones.

 Gameplay

 There are many different Oh-Wah-Ree variations which have their own rules and win conditions.
 In each version, pebbles are divided equally between the 12 pits.
 On their turn, a player chooses any one of the pits marked by a marker of their colour and scoops all the pebbles out of it, dropping them one at a time clockwise into adjacent pits.

 In standard Oh-Wah-Ree, a player may capture pebbles when their last pebble is dropped in an opponent's pit which contains two or three pebbles.
 The game ends when one player cannot play because their pits are empty, or in a game with more than two players when two players in succession cannot play.
 The player with the most pebbles wins the game.